 The next chart shows a proxy for rental housing rent growth.
 One can see that this meets another important characteristic of a good business, which is pricing power.

 Right Financing and Right Investors – We have come to learn how important it is to have the right financing in place to give us options to be able to refinance loans when rates or structures become more favorable or to be able to sell properties without being constrained by onerous prepayment penalties.
-The tradeoff has been that we have taken on interest rate risk compared to fixed rate borrowers and this has led to volatility in our cash flows.
-With that being said, however, we have still generated significant interest savings and the relatively minor prepayment penalties that come with these loans have enabled us to make early repayments since 2013 of 70 floating rate loans of over $1.7 billion via refinances and property sales, generating prepayment savings well in excess of $100 million as compared to what we would have had to pay in prepayment penalties for fixed rate loans.
-For example, in 2015 we refinanced 18 properties when interest rate spreads compressed and loan structures became more favorable with longer interest only periods.
-In addition, at the end of 2018 we refinanced 12 loans to take advantage of another favorable window for borrowers.
-We could not have done this with fixed rate loans as the prepayment penalties would have been too onerous.
+The tradeoff has been that we have taken on interest rate risk compared to fixed-rate borrowers and this has led to volatility in our cash flows.
+With that being said, however, thus far we have still generated significant interest savings and the relatively minor prepayment penalties that come with these loans have enabled us to make early repayments since 2013 of 70 floating rate loans of over $1.7 billion via refinances and property sales, generating prepayment savings well in excess of $100 million as compared to what we would have had to pay in prepayment penalties for fixed-rate loans.
+Of course, we were not able to refinance our complete portfolio in that time frame, but we would be happy to share the entire portfolio performance during that period upon request.
+For example, in 2015 we refinanced 18 properties when interest rate spreads compressed and loan structures became more favorable with longer interest-only periods.
+In addition, at the end of 2018, we refinanced 12 loans to take advantage of another favorable window for borrowers.
+We could not have done this with fixed-rate loans as the prepayment penalties would have been too onerous.
 We had the added benefit of having our prepayment penalties waived because we refinanced with the same lender.
-This would not have been possible with fixed rate loans, as they do not waive them even if refinancing with the same lender.
+This would not have been possible with fixed-rate loans, as they do not waive them even if refinancing with the same lender.